shailendrapatil92/Neural-Networks-Deep-Learning/README.md

 Neural_Networks.ipynb
 Simple Neurlal Network with one hidden Layer
 To Solve the parity bit problem.
 The desired output for the parity problem is 1 if an input pattern contains an odd number of 1's and 0 otherwise.

+Logistic+Regression+with+a+Neural+Network+mindset+v4.ipynb
+Using Logistic regression as a simple neural network and classidying if a given image is of cat or not